seL4/rust-microkit-demo/README.md

 The Banscii system is comprised of three components:

-- `pl011-driver` (untrusted): Serial driver.
+- `serial-driver` (untrusted): Serial device driver.
-- `assistant` (untrusted): Interacts with the human operator with a text interface via `pl011-driver` to receive subject material and, in concert with `artist`, return authentic works of art. `assistant` takes a subject (a string), renders it to greyscale ASCII art using a TrueType font, and then passes it to `artist` for completion.
+- `assistant` (untrusted): Interacts with the human operator with a text interface via `serial-driver` to receive subject material and, in concert with `artist`, return authentic works of art. `assistant` takes a subject (a string), renders it to greyscale ASCII art using a TrueType font, and then passes it to `artist` for completion.
 - `artist` (trusted): Receives drafts from `assistant`, which it completes, digitally signs, and